Art of Therapist Aid

 Therapist Aid in Challenging Anxious Thoughts

-These worksheets can be used in conjunction with therapy sessions, providing individuals with practical tools to manage their anxiety outside of therapy.
+These worksheets can be used with therapy sessions.
+They give people practical tools to manage their anxiety outside of therapy.

 How to Stop Worrying About Things You Can't Control